 The European rabbit is found throughout Scotland and their preferred habitat is grassland, meadows, moors and woods.
 Rabbits live in large social groups generally in a series of underground burrows called a warren, with current population estimates of around 40 million in the UK.

 The male rabbit is called a buck and the female a doe.
 Most active at dawn and dusk, rabbits are very wary of predators having excellent eyesight, hearing and sense of smell.
 They are herbivors with their main diet consisting of grass, leafy weeds, crops and tree saplings.

 In the countryside, rabbits are seen as vermin as large numbers can cause considerable damage to crops, and huge warrens can lead to ground subsidence.
-Due to their numbers, rabbit shooting in the Scottish Border is a popular and inexpensive sport and they can be hunted in a number of ways:
+Due to their numbers, rabbit shooting is a popular and inexpensive sport and they can be hunted in a number of ways:

 As with all game, rabbit are great for eating.